thegetty/cva10/README.md

       - id: 86AE207-front
       - id: 86AE207-back
 cva_plate_layout:
-  style: column # column | grid
+  style: column # column | grid | flow
   rows: 2 # how many rows the images should take up on the plate
 cva_typology: Volute Krater # optional, displayed in lower corner of plate
 ---
 ```

-For the style under `cva_plate_layout`, it can be either column or grid.
+For the style under `cva_plate_layout`, it can be either column, grid or flow.
 Column will force the images to line up in a single column.
-Grid will let the images fit as they can, side-by-side or singularly.
+Grid displays images in two-column grid.
+Flow will let the images fit as they can, side-by-side or singularly.

 For more precise layouts, or for overrides to the default output, custom CSS must be utilized.
 Each plate and figure can be individually targeted in CSS with a standard format id: `plate-###` and `fig-#`.